My Son, near Hoi An, Vietnam

 When is My Son open?

-My Son is open from 0630 – 1700.
 It’s always much busier with tours in the morning so you might want to consider going in the afternoon if you’re travelling independently.

 How much does it cost to visit My Son?

-The entrance free for My Son is 150,000 VND (US$6).
+The entrance fee for My Son is 150,000 VND (US$6.40) for foreigners.

 Are there tours to My Son?

-THE BEST ACCOMMODATION NEAR NINH BINH
+THE BEST ACCOMMODATION NEAR MY SON

 Hoi An is the best place to base yourself to visit the temple complex of My Son, which is easy to do as a half-day tour.